ricsanfre/pi-cluster/docs/_docs/backup.md

   kubectl exec pod -- app_unfreeze_command
   ```

   Velero also support CSI snapshot API to take Persistent Volumes snapshots, through CSI provider, Longorn, when backing-up the PODs.
-See Velero [CSI snapshot support documentation](https://velero.io/docs/v1.12/csi/).
+See Velero [CSI snapshot support documentation](https://velero.io/docs/v1.14/csi/).

   Integrating Container Storage Interface (CSI) snapshot support into Velero and Longhorn enables Velero to backup and restore CSI-backed volumes using the [Kubernetes CSI Snapshot feature](https://kubernetes.io/docs/concepts/storage/volume-snapshots/).

-  For orchestrating application-consistent backups, Velero supports the definition of [backup hooks](https://velero.io/docs/v1.12/backup-hooks/), commands to be executed before and after the backup, that can be configured at POD level through annotations.
+  For orchestrating application-consistent backups, Velero supports the definition of [backup hooks](https://velero.io/docs/v1.14/backup-hooks/), commands to be executed before and after the backup, that can be configured at POD level through annotations.

   So Velero, with its buil-in functionality, CSI snapshot support and backup hooks, is able to perform the orchestration of application-consistent backups.
 Velero delegates the actual backup/restore of PV to the CSI provider, Longhorn.

   {{site.data.alerts.note}}

-  Velero also supports, Persistent Volumes backup/restore procedures with [`restic` as backup engine](https://velero.io/docs/v1.9/restic/) and using the same S3 backend configured within Velero for backing up the cluster configuration.
-Velero restic support will be disabled whe deploying Velero, instead CSI snapshots will be used.
+  Velero also supports, Persistent Volumes backup/restore procedures using [File System Backup (FSB shortly) or Pod Volume Backup](https://velero.io/docs/v1.14/file-system-backup/).  [restic](restic.io) or [kopia](https://kopia.io/) can be used to transfer the data using the same S3 backend configured within Velero for backing up the cluster configuration.
+Velero node agent has to be installed to enable this functionality.
+FSB support is not enabled when deploying Velero, instead CSI snapshots will be used.

   {{site.data.alerts.end}}